kysakhin/obsidian-notes/linux_kernel_dev/Chapter 5 - System Calls.md

 ## in assembly
-i will be using the nasm and assembling with respect to x86_64. \
+i will be using nasm and assembling with respect to x86_64. \
 1. create a new .asm file and add the following code \
 ![](https://blog-pictures.vercel.app/syscall6.png)